This page includes affiliate links.

 The best quality iPhone lenses are made by Moment.
 You can get telephoto, wide angle, fisheye and anamorphic lenses.
 They’re fairly large and heavy and mount on Moment’s own cases.
 You can get telephoto, wide angle, fisheye and anamorphic lenses.

 Small lights aren’t great for image quality, but they can be useful as ‘fill’ or for very low-light closeups.

 The Aputure AL-M9 is very good value, compact and controllable.
 It has good colour rendition and comes with a couple of gels and a diffuser.
 You can handhold it or mount it on a cold shoe.

 The iBlazr 2 is a compact and relatively powerful light that integrates with the Camera app.

 It’s easier to edit on the iPad rather than the iPhone as there’s more screen space.
 Some editing programs have more features in the iPad versions.

-Apple’s iMovie is easy to use and works on both devices.
+Apple’s iMovie (above) is easy to use and works on both devices.
 It lets you add cutaways and voiceovers, use just the audio from clips, and insert and add motion to still photos.
 But it’s only designed to work with video filmed on iOS devices, and serious filmmakers and mobile journalists will find it limited.

 VN Video Editor is an impressive free editing app for iPhones, iPads, Android devices, PCs, and recent Macs.